BPerezLamarque/HOME/README.md

 # each simulated OTU has its own evolutionary history:
 # i) "0" simulates strict vertical transmission (i.e. O host-switch)
 # ii) any positive integer simulates horizontal transmissions (with this given number of host-switches)
-# iii) "indep" simulates environmental acquisition (i.e. independent evolutions)
+# iii) "indep" simulates environmental acquisition (i.e. independent evolutions - the simulated OTU evolved on an independent simulated tree)

 # Load the host tree to simulate the evolution of the OTUs on it
 host_tree <- read.tree("my_tree.tre")

-# if you don't provide a host tree, you must add the number of tips of the simulated host tree
+# Alternatively, if you don't provide a host tree, you must add the number of tips of the simulated host tree
 # n <- 20

+# proportion of variable nucleotides in the alignment
+proportion_variant <- 0.1

 # simulated substitution rate
-simulated_mu <- 1  # simulated_mu=1 corresponds to on average 1 mutation per nucleotide
+simulated_mu <- 1  # simulated_mu=1 corresponds to on average 1 mutation per variable nucleotide

 # total number of nucleotides in the alignment
 N <- 300

-# proportion of variable nucleotides in the alignment
-proportion_variant <- 0.1

 # number of cores to run the analyses